Restaurant menu dayparts: what is it & why should you have one? How to create a daypart?

 Using a content management system

-Dayparting has to mean automation.
-Imagine having your employees change the menu 3-4 times daily, every day of the week, and every week of the month.
+Dayparting has to means content automation .
+Imagine having your employees change the menu 3-4 times daily!

-That is why you must use a software to schedule your digital menus, restaurant advertisements & promos.
+That is why you must use a digital menu software to schedule your restaurant menus, advertisements & promos.
 You can simply create a rough timeline in a document and then go on creating as many schedules as you want).
 The software will automatically publish your content on the specified date and time.

 Here’s how the Pickcel software helps restaurant businesses create dayparts to auto-publish menus on electronic signage: